backdrop-contrib/smart_ip/README.md

 Smart IP
 ========

-Backdrop CMS port of the Drupal 7 module [Smart IP](https://www.drupal.org/project/smart_ip)

-Smart IP identify visitor's geographical location (longitude/latitude), country, region, city and postal code based on the IP address of the user.
-These information will be stored at session variable ($_SESSION) with array key 'smart_ip' and  Backdrop
+Smart IP can identify a visitor's geographical location (longitude/latitude), country, region, city, and postal code based on the IP address of the user.
+This information will be stored in the session variable ($_SESSION) with array key 'smart_ip' and in
-$user->data object with array key 'geoip_location' of the user but optionally it can
+$user->data object with array key 'geoip_location'.
+Optionally, it can
-be disabled (by role) at Smart IP admin page.
-Other modules can use the function smart_ip_get_location($ip_address) that returns an array containing the visitor's ISO 3166 2-character country code, longitude, latitude, region, city and postal code.
-It provides a feature for you to perform your own IP lookup and admin spoofing of an arbitrary IP for testing purposes.
+be disabled (by role) on the Smart IP admin page.
+Other modules can use the function smart_ip_get_location($ip_address) which returns an array containing the visitor's ISO 3166 2-character country code, longitude, latitude, region, city, and postal code.
+You can also perform your own IP lookup and admin spoofing of an arbitrary IP for testing purposes.

 Maxmind's database is the source of Smart IP database that makes the association between IP